 Chemical Peels

-Chemical peels are exactly what they sound like.
-A chemical agent is used to exfoliate or peel the outermost layers of the skin, allowing the healthy “new” skin to replace the old surface skin.
-Chemical peels can help hydrate the skin, fade hyper-pigmentation, soften wrinkles and reduce acne.
-There are a large number of peels on the market as well as different peel depths.
-Here at Zap we do everything from light enzyme peels to more aggressive VI Peels®, TCA, and Jessner peels.
-With all the different peels Zap has to offer we can do everything from hydrate your skin to change the overall appearance.
-As a general rule the deeper, more aggressive, the peel the more profound the results but that also means a longer recovery time.
+There are a large number of peels on the market, as well as different peel depths.
+Here at Zap, we do everything from light enzyme peels to more aggressive VI Peels®, TCA, and Jessner peels.
+With all the different peels Zap has to offer, we can do everything from hydrating your skin to changing the overall appearance.
+As a general rule, the deeper, more aggressive the peel, the more profound the results, but that also means a longer recovery time.

-What Conditions Do a Chemical Peel Treat?
+What Conditions Does a Chemical Peel Treat?

-• Reduce fine lines and wrinkles
+• Reduce fine lines and wrinkles.

-• Treat wrinkles caused by sun damage, aging and hereditary factors
+• Treat wrinkles caused by sun damage, aging, and hereditary factors.

-• Improve the appearance of mild scarring
+• Improve the appearance of mild scarring.

-• Reduce age spots, freckles and dark patches due to sun damage, pregnancy or taking birth control pills (melasma)
+• Reduce age spots, freckles, and dark patches due to sun damage, pregnancy, or taking birth control pills (melasma)

-• Improve the look and feel of skin that is dull in texture and color
+• Improve the look and feel of skin that is dull in texture and color.

-• Areas of sun damage, which may contain pre-cancerous keratoses that appear as scaly spots, may improve after chemical peeling.
+Areas of sun damage, which may contain pre-cancerous keratoses that appear as scaly spots, may improve after chemical peeling.
 Following treatment, new pre-cancerous lesions are less likely to appear.
-However, sags, bulges and more severe wrinkles do not respond as well to chemical peels.
-These problems are better treated with photo rejuvenation treatments
+However, sags, bulges, and more severe wrinkles do not respond as well to chemical peels.
+These problems are better treated with photo rejuvenation treatments.

 How Are Chemical Peels Performed?